Single-pass Nystr\"{o}m approximation in mixed precision: Introduction

 Given that in our particular setting, the matrix-matrix products with $A$ are overwhelmingly the dominant cost, we thus seek to further reduce this cost through the use of low precision.
 We develop a mixed precision single-pass Nystr\"{o}m approach in which storage of and computation with $A$ is performed at a precision lower than the working precision.

 The natural question to ask is how does using the lower precision affect the quality of the approximation.
-We prove a bound on the error of $\Vert A-\hA_N\Vert_2$, where $\hA_N$ is the approximation computed by the mixed precision algorithm.
+We prove a bound on the error of $\Vert A-\hA_N\Vert_F$, where $\hA_N$ is the approximation computed by the mixed precision algorithm.
 Intuitively, this can be bounded in terms of the deviation of the exact (infinite precision) Nystr\"{o}m approximation $A_N$ from $A$ and the deviation of $\hA_N$ from $A_N$.
 These bounds are a large overestimate, but allow us to develop a practical heuristic to determine how low a precision can safely be used so that the error of the exact Nystr\"{o}m approximation remains dominant.
-Numerical experiments show that the heuristic holds for a wide range of problems.
+Numerical experiments show that the heuristic is useful for a range of problems with various spectral decay curves.

 We also consider the impact of the low-precision computations in preconditioning.
 Our focus is on limited memory preconditioners that can be constructed using the Nystr\"{o}m approximation and have been used in \cite{Dauzickaite2021forcing,Frangella2021}.
+This is an area that can particularly benefit from using the single pass mixed precision approach by reducing the cost of constructing the preconditioner.
 We extend the bounds on the condition number of the preconditioned system given in \cite{Frangella2021} to account for finite precision error.

+In summary, our contributions are as follows.
+We provide a full finite precision analysis for computing the Nystr\"{o}m approximation via Algorithm~\ref{alg:nystrom_reg_id}, where two different precisions can be used and the computation of the matrix-matrix product can be performed in a lower precision.
+This analysis results in a deterministic bound for the Frobenius norm of the total finite precision error and allows us to formulate a practical heuristic for how to choose the lower precision.
+Insights into preserving stability when selecting the sketching matrix and a shift for the Cholesky decomposition are presented.
+We also extend bounds for the condition number of a matrix preconditoned by a limited memory preconditioner constructed using the Nystr\"{o}m approximation to account for the finite precision error.
+The theoretical results are illustrated with numerical experiments on synthetic and application problems.

 The paper is structured as follows.
 In Section~\ref{sec:Nystrom_approx}, we discuss known bounds for the exact single-pass Nystr\"{o}m approximation, and derive and analyze a mixed precision variant.
 Then in Section~\ref{sec:preconditioning} we consider the application of our mixed precision approach to constructing limited memory preconditioners.
 Numerical examples are presented in Section~\ref{sec:numerics} and we conclude the paper in Section~\ref{sec:conclusions}.